 Gifts of securities are valued at fair value on the day the Foundation, or the Foundation's investment broker, receives the securities.
-Any gains or losses arising from timing differences from the receipt and subsequent sale of the securities are recognized by the Foundation in the statement of revenues and expenditures.
+Any gains or losses arising from timing differences from the receipt and subsequent sale of the securities are recognized by the Foundation in the statement of revenues and expenditures and fund balances.